 The tasks of the Executive Committee include in particular:

 - The achievement of the aims of ESP as outlined in Article 2 of the Statutes, in consultation with the national societies of photobiology on issues of major importance.

-- The management of the property of ESP.
+- The management of the Society and its property.

 - The biennial convening of the General Assembly.

 - An audited biennial report on the financial accounts of the preceding two calendar years which must be presented to the General Assembly.

 The execution of the decision of the General Assembly (Article 13 (b) (4-6) of the Additional Provisions) and the organization of the elections of the Executive Committee and the Auditors.
 The Executive Committee shall, during the third half year of the two-calendar years term: